AdaCore/training_material/courses/fundamentals_of_ada/spec_902_future_capbilities.rst

 * We're extending this mechanism to arrays and tagged types

 --------------------------------------------
-Constant Size For Variable Objects (2/3)
+Constant Size for Variable Objects (2/3)
 --------------------------------------------

 .. admonition:: Language Variant